CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yuan-2015159/index.md

 - article-journal
 publication: "in *Information Sciences* [SCI, JCR Q1]"
 doi: https://doi.org/10.1016/j.ins.2014.11.040
-abstract: A novel digital audio watermarking scheme based on robust Mel-Frequency Cepstral coefficients feature detection and dual-tree complex wavelet transform is proposed in this paper, which is similar as patchwork based methods that several segments are extracted from the host audio clip for watermarking use.
+abstract: <div class="justify-align">A novel digital audio watermarking scheme based on robust Mel-Frequency Cepstral coefficients feature detection and dual-tree complex wavelet transform is proposed in this paper, which is similar as patchwork based methods that several segments are extracted from the host audio clip for watermarking use.
 The robust